mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_d_earlyed.md

         - sexDescriptor
 2. Submit Parent Records for the following Early Ed Student in Gradelevel 1
 3. Submit Parent Records for the following Early Ed Student in Gradelevel PA

-_Note_: The ```highestCompletedLevelOfEducationDescriptor``` element has been moved from the MN extenstion to Ed-Fi Core in v5.2, which was implemented for school year 2022-23.

 ## Resource: StudentParentAssociation
 **Description:**